RiccardoSpolaor/auction_website/README.md

 # auction_website
-An auction website made in Typescript, Angular, Node.js, MongoDB, Express and Electron
+An auction website made in Typescript, Angular, Node.js, MongoDB, Express and Electron,

+More stuff